-At Sierra Dental Care, Dr. Glenn Takenaga and our team of friendly and professional staff members will make sure both you and your child are comfortable throughout your time with us.
+At Sierra Dental Care, Dr. Marinello Manuel and our team of friendly and professional staff members will make sure both you and your child are comfortable throughout your time with us.
 Your health and happiness are our top priorities so we will do everything we can to show your child that the dentist is a good place to be!

 We encourage you to learn more about your child’s first trip to the dentist and how you can help prepare your little one for the visit.
 But first, learn more about baby teeth and why it’s so important to care for them.

 Understanding Baby Teeth

 Primary teeth, otherwise known as baby teeth, are just as important to care for as adult teeth.
 Strong and healthy teeth are important for the development of your child.
 They’re also responsible for holding spaces in the jaw for the adult teeth that are growing underneath.

 Babies are born with 20 primary teeth that are partially formed inside their gums.